OpenGolfSim/help.opengolfsim.com/desktop/third-party.md

 This page shows how to enable the most commonly used features so everything works as expected.

+{: .note }
+> Shots that complete a hole do not register as shot data in GSPro's logs.
+We're working on a solution to this, but currently the final shot of each hole won’t be captured.

 ---

 ## Mulligan Button: Enabling Mulligan Functionality